microsoftgraph/microsoft-graph-docs-contrib/concepts/use-postman.md

 ---

 # Use Postman with the Microsoft Graph API
-You can use the Microsoft Graph Postman collection to get started with Microsoft Graph APIs in minutes.
+Use the Microsoft Graph Postman collection to quickly get started with Microsoft Graph APIs.
+Follow the steps in this article to set up Postman and Microsoft Graph.

+As an alternative to Postman, use [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer) to explore Microsoft Graph APIs directly in a web browser.

 ![Image of Postman](https://github.com/microsoftgraph/microsoftgraph-postman-collections/blob/master/images/postman.png?raw=true)

-This article explains how to get up and running with Postman and Microsoft Graph.
-You can also explore Microsoft Graph APIs directly in your web browser by using [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer).

-For details about how to do this, follow the steps in this article.

-## Step 1 - Forking the Microsoft Graph Postman collection
+## Step 1 - Fork the Microsoft Graph Postman collection
-To use the Postman collection, you will need to fork it to your own Postman workspace.
+To use the Postman collection, fork it to your own Postman workspace.

-1. Go to https://www.postman.com/microsoftgraph/workspace/microsoft-graph/overview in your browser.
+1. Go to https://www.postman.com/microsoftgraph/workspace/microsoft-graph/overview in a browser.
-2. Hover over the **Microsoft Graph** collection on the left side, click the parathensis, and select **Create a fork**.
+2. Hover over the **Microsoft Graph** collection on the left side, click the parenthesis, and select **Create a fork**.
 3. Type a label for your fork (this can be any name).
-4. On the Workspace dropdown, select **My Workspace**,
+4. In the Workspace drop-down list, select **My Workspace**.
 5. Click the **Create fork** button.

-You will be redirected to a fork of the main Microsoft Graph Postman collection.
+You're redirected to a fork of the main Microsoft Graph Postman collection.

 ## Step 2 - Download the Postman Agent
-To use this particular Postman collection in your web browser, you will need to download the [Postman Desktop Agent](https://www.postman.com/downloads).
-YOu will not be able to use Postman for the web without this due to CORS restrictions in the browser.
+To use this particular Postman collection in your web browser, download the [Postman Desktop Agent](https://www.postman.com/downloads).
+Without this, you would not be able to use Postman for the web due to CORS restrictions in the browser.

 Alternatively, now that you have forked the collection, you can open your **My workspace** in the [Postman App](https://www.postman.com/downloads).

 ## Step 3 - Create an Azure AD application
-To use this collection in your own developer tenant, you will need to create an Azure AD application and give it the appropriate permissions for the requests you would like to call.
-If you do not have a developer tenant, you can sign up for one through the [Microsoft 365 Developer Program](https://developer.microsoft.com/en-us/microsoft-365/dev-program).
+To use this collection in your own developer tenant, create an Azure AD application and give it the appropriate permissions for the requests you would like to call.

+If you do not have a developer tenant, sign up for one through the [Microsoft 365 Developer Program](https://developer.microsoft.com/en-us/microsoft-365/dev-program).

 1. Go to [portal.azure.com](https://portal.azure.com/) and sign in with your developer tenant administration account.
 2. Under **Azure Services**, click **Azure Active Directory**.